Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "pen": the item's pen, which includes [pen](#pen-properties) properties
 - @c "scaling": numeric value of how much to scale the object's size.
 For example, @c 2.0 will double the its default size.
+- @c "anchoring": controls the starting point of where the object is drawn.\n This is usually only relative for objects being embedded on a plot (e.g., annotations).\n Available options are:
+  - @c "bottom-left-corner"
+  - @c "bottom-right-corner"
+  - @c "center" (the default)
+  - @c "top-left-corner"
+  - @c "top-right-corner"
 - @c "relative-alignment": how an object is aligned with its parent (e.g., an axis title relative to its axis).\n Available options are:
   - @c "flush-left"